labriqueinternet/DEPRECATED-build.labriqueinter.net/README.md

 ## Why ?

-To build Labriqueinter.net directly with [yunohost](https://yunohost.org/) we cannot use debootstrap with qemu-arm because mysql-server-5.5 is buggy and the installation failed.
+To build Labriqueinter.net directly with [yunohost](https://yunohost.org/) we cannot use debootstrap with qemu-arm-static because it is buggy and mysql-server-5.5 installation failed.

 The best solution is to build a lightweight image without yunohost, and perform a full debootstrap with yunohost directly on the olimex board with the